sameerhashmi36/CSE465.2/README.md

 Object Detection Project

 1 - Gathering images
-in my case I use google images to find [chinook] photos , I gather 200 sample
+in my case I use google images to find [chinook] photos , I gather more than 750 sample

 2 - Convert extensoins
 convert all images extensoins to xx.jpg , using Format Factory http://www.pcfreetime.com/